Analytical Minimum

 Author: Alistair Cockburn

-UML, BPMN, ERD etc.
+UML, BPMN, ERD, etc.

-Example: Plane Tickets Aggregator
+Example: Flight Ticket Aggregator

 Step 1: Business Goals and Objectives